Mathematics

 Implementation

-Our mastery approach to the curriculum is designed to develop children's knowledge and understanding of mathematical concepts from the Early Years through to the end of Y6.
+We are in the process of implementing a mastery approach to our curriculum which is designed to develop children's knowledge and understanding of mathematical concepts from the Early Years through to the end of Y6.
 Our curriculum provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of all our children to ensure that all pupils are able to excel.

 Teaching and Learning, Content and Sequence

-Alongside the White Rose materials, we use many other resources to ensure that our offer is rich and varied.
-These include NCETM, NRich, Third Space Learning, Classroom Secrets and Power Maths – these are used across KS1 and KS2 allowing children to be exposed to a variety of different types of learning and to ensure coverage of fluency, problem solving and reasoning in different formats.
+- Alongside the White Rose materials, we use many other resources to ensure that our offer is rich and varied.
+These include NCETM, NRich, Third Space Learning, Grammarsaurus, Classroom Secrets and Power Maths – these are used across KS1 and KS2, allowing children to be exposed to a variety of different types of learning and to ensure coverage of fluency, problem solving and reasoning in different formats.

 Calculation & Progression Policy